SunnyMaximo/iot-nxpimxa71ch-c/provision_a71ch_for_watson_iot_demo.md

 # Provision A71CH
-## for IBM Watson IoT Platform Demo
+## For IBM Watson IoT Platform Demo

 This document describes *NXP A71CH* provisiong process required for connecting to IBM Watson IoT Platform, for demo or ptototype developemnt.